How Resolve Works

 While no two months are the same, most follow a steady rhythm:

-- Requests are added and clarified
+- New priorities are added and discussed

 - Work progresses across active priorities